kazvee/tweeter/README.md

 This project was created by [me](https://github.com/karvok) as part of my learnings at [Lighthouse Labs](https://www.lighthouselabs.ca/en/web-development-flex-program).

 ## Features

 - Single Page Application
   - Seamless user experience, the page is not refreshed during GET or POST tweet requests
 - Responsive Design
-  - Site supports various device sizes, transisions smoothly between different screen resolution views
+  - Site supports various device sizes, transitions smoothly between Smartphone, Tablet, and Desktop screen views
 - Real-time Tweet Length Counter
-  - Users receive real-time visual feedback of the character-length of their tweet as they type
+  - Users receive real-time visual feedback on the length of their tweet as they type
 - Content Validation
   - Error handling for empty tweets or tweets that are too long

 ## Stretch / Extra Features